-Almost every current FBS head coach played some level of college football and many competed at the FBS level during their playing days.
+Almost every current college football head coach played some level of college football and many competed at the FBS level during their playing days.

-Here are active college football head coaches who had some of the best FBS playing careers.
+Here are active college head coaches who had some of the best FBS playing careers.

 Alma mater: Oklahoma